miguelcoria94/JustStocks/frontend/README.old.md

-If there is an error or if the previous or next state does not look like this, then check your logic in your session reducer and your actions.

-After you finished testing, **commit your code**.

 #### Example Session Actions and Reducer

 There is no absolute "right" way of doing this.
 As long as your `session`